ut-energy-institute/UT_EIoF_webtool_open_source/README.md

 ![Image of example simulations file](https://github.com/ut-energy-institute/UT_EIoF_webtool/blob/8f2b11b6118319aec0d16d7081773b9dcb66086a/images/simulation_test.png)

 Figure 2.
 Every column is an input and every row represents a unique simulation

+<a name="Documentation"></a>
+The full documentation for the EFD and its assumptions can be located on the [UT Energy Institute webstie](https://energy.utexas.edu/energy-futures-dashboard-documentation).

 <a name="GoogleSheets"></a>
 # Google Sheets